nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the ViewAll mechanism behaves at each step.

 Step 1.
-The user executes `viewAll` command.
+The user inputs "viewAll".

 Step 2.
-The `StudentRecordParser` will identify the command and create a `ViewAllCommand` object in the `LogicManager`
+The `StudentRecordParser` will identify the command and create a `ViewAllCommand` object in the `LogicManager`.

-Step 3. `ViewAllCommand#execute` is called which updates the `FilteredStudentList` in `Model`
+Step 3. `ViewAllCommand#execute` is called which updates the `FilteredStudentList` in `Model`.

 Step 4.
-Classify updates and displays a list of all student records
+Classify updates and displays a list of all student records.

 #### 4.2.6 ViewClass command